bartificer/programming-by-stealth/docs/pbs22.md

 This instalment includes a number of examples.
 You can copy-and-paste the code out of the page, but for convenience I’ve zipped up all the files and you can [download them here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/09/pbs22.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs22.zip).

-# Matching Postcast Episode 457
+# Matching Podcast Episode 457

 Listen Along: Chit Chat Accross the Pond Episode 457